The following is the work of the Shockers United Curriculum Subcommittee. Send questions to Carolyn Shaw at email@example.com.

 For more information about the “real time” trainings, visit the Academic Resources Conference website.

 Learn more about IDA labs here.

-If you do not have access to a computer or the Internet at home, contact Information Technology Services (ITS) to request a laptop or MiFi device.
+If you do not have access to a computer or the Internet at home, contact Information Technology Services (ITS) to:

 If you need another piece of equipment, please route the request to your department chairperson while keeping in mind that it may be difficult to purchase due to global supply chain disruptions.